-Market systems approaches are effective in situations where poor and marginalised people's livelihoods are dependent on markets (terms in bold font are explained in the Glossary at the end of the document).
-Instead of directly supporting these people, for example by handing out inputs or training them, MSD focuses on modifying the incentives and behaviour of businesses and other market players - public, private, formal and informal - to ensure lasting and largescale change that is beneficial in the long run.
+Market systems approaches are effective in situations where poor and marginalised people's livelihoods are dependent on markets [4].
+Instead of directly supporting these people, for example by handing out inputs or training them, MSD focuses on modifying the incentives and behaviour of businesses and other market players - public, private, formal and informal - to ensure lasting and large-scale change that is beneficial in the long run.
 MSD is a catalytic approach with the potential to reach a large number of people in a sustainable way.
 Existing projects have proven that the approach can provide great value for money compared to other approaches and its principles go beyond traditional sectors and are relevant for basic services like education and health.
+SDC's Senior Management has renewed its commitment to MSD in its management response to the evaluation of SDC's performance in market systems development in agriculture 2013-2019 and instructed SCOs to prioritise MSD approaches.

 MSD does not intend to provide immediate relieve to human suffering.
 Hence, depending on the target population, MSD alone might not lead to the required tangible results on a specific target group within the time frame of a project.
 This is usually the case when targeting very poor and disadvantaged/marginalised groups or people in economically underdeveloped areas - i.e. people who struggle to access any market in the first place.
 In this case, one might plan for interventions as part of the project, e.g. direct provision of skills training to extreme poor, asset transfer to the very poor, to enable these people to engage in a market (labour, product or service markets).

-- In preparation of a project and to be able to answer whether an MSD approach is appropriate, you need to answer the following questions: - O What do we already know about the context? - o Who is the intended target group? - What other relevant actors are active in the respective areas? - Will the dominant working approaches by these other actors allow for a systemic/facilitative approach to be used? - o What are relevant national priorities? - What are relevant activities of other donors?
+In preparation of a project and to be able to decide whether an MSD approach is appropriate, you need to answer the following questions:

+- · What do we already know about the context? - · Who is the intended target group? - · What other relevant actors are active in the respective areas? - · Will the dominant working approaches by these other actors allow for a systemic/facilitative approach to be used? - · What are relevant national priorities? - · What are relevant activities of other donors? - · Where in SDC can I find support for the process?

-• MSD is not a dogma but a perspective for analysis and a set of working principles and tools.
+· MSD is not a dogma but a perspective for analysis and a set of working principles and tools.
 It is important to understand the potentials and limitations of the approach.

-The BEAM Exchange provides a general introduction to market systems approaches and practical guidance and resources.
-The e+i Network's shareweb page on M4P introduces MSD and SDC's approach to Market Systems Development.
-Also try the smart search of the e+i shareweb.
+• The BEAM Exchange provides a general introduction to market systems approaches and practical guidance and resources.
+The BEAM Exchange also provides evidence about results achieved by programmes that use the market systems development approach.
+The IED Network's shareweb page on MSD introduces MSD and SDC's approach to Market Systems Development.
+Also try the smart search of the IED shareweb.
+Managing MSD projects | 12 13 | Managing MSD projects ied